chinzhening/calc/README.md

 The calculator uses a Pratt parser to parse mathematical expressions into a sequence of operations, which are then evaluated to produce a result.

-## Bugs
-- Division by zero is handled by Rust `f64` type, but is displayed as 0 or -0 instead of 'Inf' or '-Inf'.

 ## Feature List
-- [ ] Unit Testing
-- [ ] Functions, e.g. sin, cos, tan, log, exp
+- [ ] Functions, e.g. log, exp
 - [ ] Previous Result refernced by `Ans`
 - [ ] Pretty IO
 - [ ] Scientific Notation Support

+## Timeline
+1. Previous Result Referenced by `Ans`
+2. Constant Support (e, pi)
+3. Log-exp Functions
+4. Display Control: Precision & Scientific Notation

 ## Extensions (Graphing Calculator)
 - [ ] Solving Equations